scotuslog/scotus/content/turning-point-usa.md

 I'm pretty sure I've blocked him on Twitter, but he's a regular right-wing crank, or crackpot if you will.

 Kirk is like 28 years now, and ten years ago he figured out how to get paid to be an a-hole.
-I don't doubt that Kirk believes his own right-wing bullshit, but his key attribute other rightwingers is that he's figured out how to make a living off his bullshit - not everyone can do that.
+I don't doubt that Kirk believes his own right-wing bullshit, but his key attribute that sets him apart from other rightwingers is that he's figured out how to make a living off his bullshit - not everyone can do that.

 In 2019, Kirk reported to the IRS pulling down nearly $300,000 a year as the President and CEO of Turning Point USA.
 While $300,000 a year isn't an insane amount of money, one can assume this isn't Kirk's only source of income.